AngusP/phoenixd-lnurl/README.md

 **🚧 NOTE This is new software, loss of funds and other mishaps are likely 🚧**

-A simple wrapper for [ACINQ/phoenixd](https://github.com/ACINQ/phoenixd) that supports basic [LNURL](https://github.com/lnurl/luds) so you can self-host your lightning address with near-minimum effort 💯.
+A simple wrapper for [ACINQ/phoenixd](https://github.com/ACINQ/phoenixd) that supports basic [LNURL](https://github.com/lnurl/luds) and Nostr Zaps so you can self-host your lightning address with near-minimum effort 💯.

 Supports **one** user with a human-readable LNURL like `lightning:satoshi@gmx.com`, as well as LNURL LUD-06 (the long Bech encoded `lightning:LNURL1blahblah` kind) *and* a snazzy [tip webpage at `/lnurl`](https://1f52b.xyz/lnurl):